SenseNet/docs.sensenet.com/content/integrations/gatsby/using-gatsby-with-sensenet.md

 metaDescription: "sensenet Integrations - Using Gatsby with sensenet"
 ---

-sensenet is the single hub for all your content packed with enterprise grade features.
+sensenet is the single hub for all your content, packed with enterprise grade features.
 In sensenet everything is a content (blog posts, files, users, roles, comments, etc.) delivered the same way through the API, making it super easy to work with any type of data.
-With sensenet's and Gatsby's flexibility and power you can build any kind of app or website you need.
+With the flexibility and power of sensenet and Gatsby you can build any kind of app or website you need.

 ## When Is sensenet a Good Idea?